How to Get Quicker Responses to Your Email!

 Have you ever been surprised or frustrated by how few return emails you receive when reaching out to your prospects and customers/clients?

 Responsiveness is at an all-time low.
 Everyone is overwhelmed and inundated with emails.
 This is nothing new.
-So, to stand out you need to do something different.
+So, to Get Quicker Responses and stand out you need to do something different.
 Something fun, compelling, curious, and commanding.

 I’ve always been ranked #1 in every sales position I’ve ever held.
 I currently work with the best companies in the world as a sales innovator and keynote speaker, with the sole goal of helping the best become even better at increasing revenue and productivity while decreasing frustration and stress.

-These are my Golden Nuggets that have the biggest payoff when it comes to receiving more and faster email replies.
+These are my Golden Nuggets that have the Get Quicker Responses when it comes to receiving more and faster email replies.

 The trick is creating a fun, compelling, curious, and commanding subject line.